Yashgh7076/Eluvio-ML-Scene-Segmentation/README.md

 Training the model:
 The model was trained using a focal loss with alpha = 9 and gamma = 2.5.
 These values were used after observing that the complete Movie Scenes Dataset has a 9:1 ratio of negative to positive examples and the same value for gamma was reported in https://arxiv.org/abs/1708.02002

+As it can be seen from the figures below the model did not overfit to either training data set during each fold.
+No improvement in model performance was observed beyond 30 epochs and hence the training was stopped at 30 epochs.

 <p align = "center">
   <img src = https://github.com/Yashgh7076/Eluvio-ML-Scene-Segmentation/blob/main/images/Fold.png/>